 Hotel 1: Orocco Pier

-Situated right on the waterfront in the heart of South Queensferry, Orocco Pier is a stylish boutique hotel offering stunning views of the Forth Bridge and Firth of Forth.
+Situated right on the waterfront, Orocco Pier is a stylish boutique hotel with stunning views of the Forth Bridge and Firth of Forth.
 The hotel features contemporary rooms with modern amenities, many of which boast sea views.

-Orocco Pier also has a fantastic restaurant and bar where you can enjoy fresh local seafood and drinks with a breathtaking backdrop of the iconic bridges.
+Orocco Pier also has a fantastic restaurant and bar serving fresh local seafood and drinks.
 Book here.

 Hotel 2: The Hawes Inn